Building A Strong Bond With Your New Puppy

 Health and Grooming

-Keeping your puppy healthy and well-groomed is essential for their overall well-being.
+Keeping your puppy and well-groomed is essential for their overall well-being.
 Regular vet check-ups and vaccinations, grooming and hygiene practices, and understanding basic first aid can help you ensure that your puppy stays happy and healthy throughout their life.

 Regular Vet Check-ups and Vaccinations